RookieOven/rookieoven/_posts/2016-08-05-startup-spotlight-appointedd.md

 {% image src:"/images/blog/Appoint-Leah.jpg" alt:"Appointedd Leah" title:"Appointedd Leah" %}

 Leah Hutcheon, CEO of Appointedd, grew incredibly frustrated that booking anything would always be a pain.
 As a magazine editor, Hutcheon was always on the go and used to a busy schedule which needing to manage everything online.
 “The only thing she couldn’t seem to book was my hairdresser appointments, or anything engaging with independent businesses.
 She thought if she had that problem, who else was experiencing this too.”
-As this frustration grew she realized that this could be something huge for companies, big or small, thus Appointedd began.
+As this frustration grew she realised that this could be something huge for companies, big or small, thus Appointedd began.

 ##Small but mighty: